Pound Rises Against Majors () | aktiencheck.de

 dpa-AFX

-BRUSSELS (dpa-AFX) - The pound drifted higher against its major rivals in early European trading on Wednesday.
+BRUSSELS (dpa-AFX) - The British pound strengthened against the other major currencies in the Asian session on Thursday.

-The pound climbed to 1.2585 versus the dollar, its strongest since December 14.

-If the pound extends rise, it may find resistance around 145.00 against the yen, 0.84 against the euro and 1.27 against both the franc and the greenback.
+If the pound extends its uptrend, it is likely to find resistance around 1.28 against the greenback, 0.83 against the euro, 1.28 against the franc and 149.00 against the yen.

 Copyright RTT News/dpa-AFX